Cretezy/Noderize/docs/Configuration.md

 > Noderize should be able to infer almost all of these options.
 If not needed, omit them.

+Every configuration options can be passed as argumentsto the `build` or `watch` (and `start`) command.
+For instance: `yarn build --minify`

+When passing objects as argument, provide a JSON string.
+For instance: `yarn build --targets '{"node": true}'`.

+When passing arrays as argument, simply pass it multiple times.
+For instance: `yarn build --sources src --sources src2`

 ### `entry`: `string` (default: `src/index.js`)

 Used as entry file.